What is Wheels for the World?

 Our Wheels for the World programme restores and distributes refurbished wheelchairs to disabled people in developing countries who can’t afford one.
 This gives increased independence and demonstrates the love of God in a practical way.

-Then a container of wheelchairs and other mobility aids is sent in advance of the team arrival.
-A typical distribution usually lasts 8 – 12 days with a team of 6- 10 people staying in basic accommodation.
+The container of wheelchairs and other mobility aids is sent in advance of the mission team arrival.
+A typical distribution usually lasts 8 – 12 days with a team of 6 - 10 people staying in basic accommodation.

 Our therapists fit all our chairs most carefully to ensure safety and comfort, and all recipients and family members are instructed in the correct use and maintenance of their chair.